jkpunay25/api/README.md

 Click "Send" to initiate the deletion request.

 ## License
-Mention the
-license under which your API is distributed.

 - No License.

 ## Contributors
-List
-contributors or give credit to any external libraries or resources used.

 Dr. Manny Hortizuela:
  - some codes